Bossa Nova Song: Besame Mucho

 An analysis of the melody and chords of the piece provides assistance in memorizing a song.
 This may be a bit confusing at first and you can skip the following paragraph if you are not familiar with the terms.
 It may be useful to read the introduction to music theory first.

-The key of the piece is A minor.
+The key of the Besame Mucho is A minor.
 The basic chords of the key are A minor, D minor, and E(7), and the harmonies of Besame Mucho consist almost entirely of these chords.
 The two non-diatonic chords A7 and B7 are so-called intermediate dominants.
 The melody of Besame Mucho is also diatonic (consists of notes from the A minor scale).
 The G sharp, marked with an accidental, is the leading note of the key and is often raised in traditional minor key pieces.

 The ARRANGEMENT Bossa Nova Rhythm & Chords